hezhangsprinter/SROSR/README.md

 # SROSR
-This is the implementation of 'Sparse Representation based Open-set Recognition' T-PAMI
+This is the implementation of 'Sparse Representation based Open-set Recognition'

 1. In 'train_together.m'.
 Generate your training samples and testing samples,